tidesdb/tidesdb/doc/04-reference/transaction.md

 ### Description

-Captures the current sequence and **holds the reclamation floor at it**.
+Captures the watermark — the newest sequence below which every commit is decided and published — and **holds the reclamation floor at it**.
 That hold is the feature: compaction may not discard versions above the floor, and a flush carries them into L1 for the same reason, so the state the snapshot names stays readable for as long as it lives.